rijalBinHusen/excel-like-table/README.md

   [x] Arrow right to navigation to right cell
   [x] Arrow left to navigation to the before cell
   [x] Arrow up to navigation to up cell
-  [ ] Arrow down to navigation to bottom cell
+  [x] Arrow down to navigation to bottom cell
+  [x] Home to the begin col
+  [x] End navigation to the end col
-  [ ] Ctrl + Arrow right to navigation to the right end cell [ ] Ctrl + Arrow left to navigation to the left end cell [ ] Ctrl + Arrow up to navigation to the up end cell [ ] Ctrl + Arrow down to navigation to the bottom end cell [x] Tab to the right cell, **active by default**
+  [ ] Ctrl + Arrow right to navigation to the end col [ ] Ctrl + Arrow left to navigation to the begin col [ ] Ctrl + Arrow up to navigation to the end row
+  [ ] Ctrl + Arrow down to navigation to the begin row [x] Tab to the right cell, **active by default**
   [x] Shift + tab to the left cell **active by default** [ ] Enter to the bottom cell